VarunSaiTeja/Graph.ArgumentValidator/README.md

 ```

-### Additional Configuration
+### Step 3
-If you don't want to validate all inputs then you can skip step 2 and follow the optional step i.e

-Just add the `Validatable` attribute to the class u defined for input.
+Just add the `Validatable` attribute to all the class you defined for input.

 Ex:
 ```